Social Studies

 Prereq | - |

-This is a year-long course designed for students who wish to hone in on learning key leadership skills.
-Students will participate in engaging, hands-on activities and simulations that will enable them to practice essential academic, social, and emotional skills, such as critical thinking, goal setting, decision-making, time management, teamwork, and communication.
+Student Leadership is a year-long course designed for students who wish to hone in on learning key leadership skills.
+Students will participate in engaging, hands-on activities and simulations that will enable them to practice essential academic, social and emotional skills, such as critical thinking, goal setting, decision-making, time management, teamwork and communication.

-Students taking this course should be interested in improving their leadership skills, and the opportunity to be trained to become peer leaders to serve as positive role models, discussion leaders, and mentors for ninth-graders.
+Students taking this course should be interested in improving their leadership skills and the opportunity to become peer leaders to serve as positive role models, discussion leaders and mentors for ninth-graders.

 This course will also allow students to earn credit toward the Seal of Civic Readiness which is a formal recognition that a student has attained a high level of proficiency in terms of civic knowledge, civic skills, civic mindset and civic experiences.